solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 environment.

-Deciding what risks the organization can accept will typically help guide you to what security features discussed in this section should be enabled and paid for.
+Deciding what risks the organization can accept will typically help guide what security features discussed in this section should be enabled and paid for.

-If the data is vital, important and business critical, you should do everything you can to ensure its protected and secure.
+If the data is vital, important and business critical, everything possible should be done to ensure its protected and secure.

-This section showed you many tools Microsoft Azure provided to give you peace of mind that your cloud-based workload will be just as secure as if you were running it on-premises.
+This section discussed many tools Microsoft Azure provided to give an organziation peace of mind that the cloud-based workload will be just as secure as if running it on-premises.

+## Security checklist

+-   Utilize the strongest possible authentication mechanisms such as Azure Active Directory
+-   Enable Advanced Threat Protection and Microsoft Defender for Cloud.
+-   Enable all auditing features.
+-   Enable encryption at every layer that supports it
+-   Consider a Bring-Your-Own-Key (BYOK) strategy.
+-   Implement firewall rules.
+-   Utilize private endpoints for workloads that do not travel over the Internet.
+-   Integrate Microsoft Sentinel for advanced SIEM and SOAR
+-   Utilize private endpoints and virtual network integration where possible

 # 07 / Testing